#9: I've been wanting to talk about this for a long time

 There are so many great thinkers, academics, writers, and activists considering these questions, and my hope is that I can promote their work and do my part without falling into the trap of assuming moral superiority or performing my values to better my brand.
 For anyone in pursuit of the same goal, I think one obvious thing we can do is commit to doing decidedly less visible work.
 Such as:

-Actively supporting local organizers and joining groups with progressive ideals.
+Actively supporting local organizers and joining groups (like unions) with progressive aims.

 Constantly assessing our role in institutional oppression—whether that means vigilantly questioning the systems we’ve been taught to trust, challenging our assumptions that we are “the good guy” or “on the right side,” or examining how we move through the world in contrast to someone with less privilege.

 And the critical one that undergirds the first two: educating ourselves.

 In light of the last one, I’ve decided to share some pieces of writing that have fundamentally changed how I think about race and class in this country.
 They’ve also changed how I behave, donate, and vote.
 They’re not quick reads (sometimes they feel more like homework), but each of them challenges something most American kids were and are taught in school.
 There have been many times in my life where I thought I was far more progressive and educated than I actually was, and so I’ve made it my mission to always presume I have work to do.
 Luckily, the work is deeply gratifying.
 When I better understand the invisible forces at play in our everyday lives, I feel less alienated, attacked, and confused.
 So many things I’ve read over the past years have provided answers to questions I didn’t even realize were worth asking, and they’ve mobilized me on matters I didn’t realize were up for debate.
 That’s what self-education can do for all of us.